-Actress Anne Helm was originally hired for the role of "Carol Harbin", however was fired on the first day of filming and replaced by Diane Baker.
+Actress Anne Helm was originally hired for the role of "Carol Harbin," however Helm was fired on the first day of filming and replaced by Diane Baker.
 Helm later claimed Joan had her fired due to jealously.
-Click here to read an interview of Helm discussing her experience on the film.
+Click here to read a 2001 interview with Helm discussing her experience on the film.

 January: William Castle hires writer Robert Bloch to write the film’s screenplay.
 An April 1963 date was slated for filming to begin.

 April: William Castle is offers Joan Blondell for the role of “Lucy Harbin.
 Blondell later turns down the role due to an accident which prevents her from filming.